The Square – FAQs

 How do I cite code or data from The Square?

 Check the author’s desires.
-Each resource should include a **Cite Me** section with DOI or BibTeX.
-Just copy–paste into your paper and you’re good to go ✍️.
+Each resource should include a Cite Me section or similar with the corresponding reference.
+Just follow the author's instructions and you’re good to go ✍️.

 How does The Square promote open science and reproducibility?